Existence and sharpness of the phase transition for the frog model on transitive graphs

 We point out that, combined with Theorem \ref{mainsharpness}, the above is a consequence of the continuity of the phase transition.
 A possible approach to directly prove this on $\mathbb{Z}^{d}$ is to develop the technique of enhancements originally introduced in \cite{enhancements}.
 Again, this seems possible when we only allow finite-range connections, but we do not know how to extend the results to arbitrary-length connections, which exemplifies the importance of developing a formal mechanism to compare them.
 Being able to make such a comparison would also help in understanding other properties of Bernoulli percolation, such as locality, which was recently established in \cite{easohutchcroft}.
 In this sense, we also expect that on $\mathbb{Z}^{d}$, the critical dimension agrees with the case of Bernoulli percolation (see for instance \cite{hutchcroftcriticaldim}), and we believe that the techniques of lace-expansion can be developed to show that the critical exponents agree with the ones of Bernoulli percolation when $d\ge 6.$

 Another very interesting direction of study is to extend the results of existence and sharpness to the more general class of models $B+A \rightarrow2B$ (see, for instance, \cite{kesten_vladas,kesten_vladas_shape,kesten_vladas_spread}), which includes the frog model.
-We consider the following version of this model, which more closely resembles our work: initially, there is one particle of type $B$ at the origin.
+We consider the following version of this model, which we call the $B+A\rightarrow2B$ model ``with death," and more closely resembles our work: initially, there is a single particle of type $B$ at the origin, interpreted as infected.
 Additionally, each site has $\text{Po}(\lambda)$ particles of type $A$.